Poulomi-03/CODSOFT/level1_CODSOFT_MY_PORTFOLIO/README.md

 3. Replace the project images in the portfolio section with your own projects.
 4. Host the website using a web hosting service of your choice.

+## Screenshots
+The relevant screenshots have been added in the [images] folder of this project.

 ## Contact Me